trinodb/trino/presto-docs/src/main/sphinx/admin/properties.rst

     * **Default value:** ``100 days``
     * **Session property:** ``query_max_run_time``

-    The maxiumum allowed time for a query to be processed on the cluster, before it is terminated.
+    The maximum allowed time for a query to be processed on the cluster, before it is terminated.
 The time includes time for analysis and planning, but also time spend in a queue waiting, so essentially this is the time allowed for a query to exist since creation.